 Now you’re all set to start describing things as ‘awesome’ in any part of the Spanish-speaking world.

-Don’t hesitate to use the words listed above with your Spanish or Latin American friends, and if you encounter yourself in a more formal situations or feel a little shy, just use one of the more “formal” words (i.e., ‘genial’, ‘maravilloso’, etc.) instead.
+Don’t hesitate to use the words listed above with your Spanish or Latin American friends, and if you find yourself in a more formal situation or feel a little shy, just use one of the more “formal” words (i.e., ‘genial’, ‘maravilloso’, etc.) instead.